shubham14p3/Tic-Tac-Toe/README.md

 - Run the game directly from the executable file, using the command `./bin/main.rb`
 - Pass the main.rb file to the ruby interpreter, using the command `ruby bin/main.rb`

+Also for testing with Rspec there's two ways to do so (Remeber to install rspec)

+- Run the command `rspec .` or  `rspec bin/board_spec.rb`

 # Live version